Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional

-As great as plain black coffee is sometimes our taste buds need a break from the norm, admit it having the same thing day in day out tends to get boring.
+As great as plain black coffee is, sometimes our taste buds need a break from the norm; admit it, having the same thing day in and day out tends to get boring.
 An excellent way to spice up your favorite coffee beverage is by adding some extra flavor.
-Forget about those store brought sweeteners and creamers that are often packed full of garbage, what I’m talking about are natural flavorings.
+Forget about those store brought sweeteners and creamers that are often packed full of garbage.
+What I’m talking about are natural flavorings.

 Some of these flavored coffee combinations are strange, and others not so obvious, but trust me, they will bring life back into your boring cup of Joe, and you’ll wonder why you didn’t think of them before.

 Below I have experimented with various ways to add extra flavor to your coffee, and I think these 12 are the best so far that will tickle ya taste buds and leave you coming back for more!

 I have no doubt that after going through this list, you will be heading home in a flash to give at least one or two of these coffee combinations a try.

 Adding cinnamon to coffee isn’t anything new, but it’s one that’s stood the test of time and is a favorite with many coffee drinkers.
 But before you read on, I have a twist on the already popular combination.

 Instead of sprinkling cinnamon on top of your coffee or even stirring it into your brew, you’ll want to infuse the cinnamon with your coffee beans if you want to give your coffee a real cinnamon kick.

 It’s not as hard as it sounds.
 Simply grind whole sticks of cinnamon along with your whole coffee beans.
 If you don’t grind your beans fresh before each brew (why not?), you can instead sprinkle some cinnamon into your pre-ground coffee before you add water.

-Adding the cinnamon to the start of the coffee brewing process will allow for a fully blended coffee that actually tastes like cinnamon and not just smell like it.
+Adding the cinnamon to the start of the coffee brewing process will allow for a fully blended coffee that actually tastes like cinnamon and does not just smell like it.

 2. Cocoa Nibs